-When conducting an interview of a petitioner and beneficiary simultaneously, attorneys or eligible representatives of both the petitioner and beneficiary will be permitted to appear at the interview.
+When conducting an interview of a petitioner and beneficiary simultaneously, attorneys or other representatives of both the petitioner and beneficiary will be permitted to appear.
 In visa petition proceedings, representatives who have obtained the consent of the petitioner should be recognized in interviews with the petitioner.
 Representatives who have obtained the consent of the beneficiary should be recognized in interviews with the beneficiary.
-Any individual appearing in a representative capacity may not respond to questions the interviewing officer has directed to the applicant, petitioner, or witness, except to ask clarifying questions.
+An attorney or representative may not respond to questions the USCIS officer directs to the applicant, petitioner, or witness, except to ask the USCIS officer to clarify the question asked.
+An attorney or representative may ask the applicant or petitioner additional questions at the conclusion of the interview by the officer.

-An attorney or representative of an applicant or petitioner may not simultaneously serve as his or her client's interpreter during an interview.39 If, after being so advised, the attorney or other representative continues to interpret for the applicant or petitioner or otherwise disrupts the interview, USCIS may terminate the interview and advise the parties that the interview cannot be completed under these circumstances and that USCIS will proceed to make a decision based on the record of proceedings.
+An attorney or other representative of an applicant or petitioner may not simultaneously serve as his or her client's interpreter during an interview.36 If, after being so advised, the attorney or other representative continues to interpret for the applicant or petitioner or otherwise disrupts the interview, USCIS may terminate the interview and advise the parties that the interview cannot be completed under these circumstances and that USCIS will proceed to make a decision based on the record of proceedings.37